Probate Q&A Series

 How a Wrongful Death Claim Affects the Estate’s Property

-Because a wrongful death claim is an asset of the deceased’s estate, it functions like any other creditor’s claim.
+Because a wrongful death claim is brought by the personal representative, wrongful death proceeds are not general assets of the estate and are not available to pay ordinary creditors, except as provided by N.C.
+Gen. Stat. § 28A-18-2.
 Under N.C.
 Gen. Stat. § 28A-13-1 and § 28A-13-3, the personal representative must publish and mail notice to known creditors.
-They have three months to file claims.
+They generally have three months from the first publication to present claims.

 When Tenancy by the Entirety Is Involved

 Because the entire interest passes to the surviving spouse by law, the estate holds no portion of the property.
-Thus, the wrongful death creditor cannot reach it.
-However, if the spouse’s separate estate has other assets, the creditor may look there.
+Thus, the decedent’s estate creditors generally cannot reach it.
+However, if the spouse’s separate estate has other assets, the spouse’s own creditors may look there.

 Key Steps for Protecting Your Rights